JuliaBays/cps491s23-team04/meetingsREADME.md

     - Gabe removed his card information from the support (owner) account
     - Dr. V will need to login as support, enter card info, turn on dynos

-Mon Jan 23 / 11:10 - 11:50 / Gabby, Julia / Zoom

-- reviewed the checkin documents each of us made
-- taked about next issues to focus on
-    - Dr. V will be sending a spreadsheet soon
-    - Gabby still can't run locally from gcp cs
-    - getting familiar with the code still
-    - hopefully get to a few high priority tasks this sprint

 # Sprint 2